renamify init

 Section titled “Auto-Initialization”Renamify automatically prompts to initialize on first use:

 Renamify uses .renamify/ for plans, backups, and history.Ignore it now?
-[Y] Repo .gitignore [l] Local .git/info/exclude [g] Global excludesfile [n] NoChoice (Y/l/g/n): Y
+[Y] Repo .gitignore [l] Local .git/info/exclude [g] Global excludesfile [n] NoChoice (Y/l/g/n): YDisable Auto-Init

 Section titled “Disable Auto-Init”# Prevent automatic initialization promptsrenamify --no-auto-init plan old new